 Professor of Sociology

-He has published numerous books and journal articles, given over thirty conference presentations around the world focusing on research in the areas of development and social change, religion and education, human ecology and sustainability.
+He has published numerous books and journal articles, given over 30 conference presentations around the world focusing on research in the areas of development and social change, religion and education, human ecology, and sustainability.
 Dr. Johnson’s ongoing work in the Pacific Asia region has allowed him to learn firsthand about the processes of community development and capacity building at the grassroots in many different settings.
-To learn more about his work and his research please visit his webpage at the University of Guam: http://www.uog.edu/directory/kirk-johnson

 Click on the links below to find out more about the Bali Field School, an annual course that is held each year over spring break.